X

 You may be able to claim an education tax credit if you received a tuition reduction as part of your compensation for a teaching or research assistantship.

-Although you did not actually pay the tuition out-of-pocket, you are treated as having paid it for purposes of the credit.
+Although you did not actually pay the tuition out-of-pocket, you are treated as having paid it for purposes of the education credit.

 Tuition reductions are generally tax-free education benefits.